-Microbial Technology as interdisciplinary subject assimilates in itself a number of disciplines and as such has grown rapidly.
+Microbial Technology as interdisciplinary subject assimilates in itself a number of disciplines and as suchhas grown rapidly.
 M Sc in Microbial Technology offered by REVA University aims to provide the required skills and knowledge necessary to pursue a successful career in Microbiology.
 This program imparts need based, practical education in contemporary world to develop global competence among students.
 It strives to prepare students to become leaders in the field of Life Sciences in general and Microbiology in particular by encouraging them to inculcate scientific thinking coupled with creative and innovative ideas.

 MSc Microbial Technology provides the specialization of three major domains of microbiology such as Industrial & Food Microbiology, Agriculture & Environmental Microbiology and Medical & Diagnostic Microbiology based on the interest of the students in collaboration with the industry partners.
-Maximum number of courses are integrated with cross cutting issues, relevance to professional ethics, gender, human values, environment and sustainability.
-The curriculum caters to and has relevance to local, national, regional and global developmental needs.
-The program provides hands-on and industry based training and practical skills in the specialised field of Microbiology and basics of Molecular genetics, Bioinformatics, Biochemical techniques & Enzymology, Environmental Microbiology, Molecular biology and Applied Microbiology aligning to current demand in the field of research & industry.
+The program provides hands-on and industry-based training and practical skills in the specialized field of Microbiology and basics of Molecular genetics, Bioinformatics, Biochemical techniques & Enzymology, Environmental Microbiology, Molecular biology and Applied Microbiology aligning to current demand in the field of research & industry.

 As far as employment is concerned Microbiology has become one of the fast-growing sectors.
 Employment record shows that Microbiology has a great scope in future.
 Microbiologists can find careers with pharmaceutical companies, chemical, agricultural and allied companies.
 They can be employed in the areas of planning, production and management of bio-processing industries.
-There is a large-scale employment in research laboratories run by the government as well as the corporate sectors
+There is a large-scale employment in research laboratories run by the government as well as the corporate sectors.
+Further, there is great demand for biotechnology experts in numerous industries and sectors after the completion of MSc Biotechnology course, some of which are: Agriculture, Animal Husbandry, Environment Conservation, Genetic Engineering, Health Care, Medicine, Industrial Research and Development.

-This handbook provides you outline of regulations for master's degree, scheme of instruction, and detailed syllabus.
+This handbook provides you outline of regulations for master's degree, scheme of instruction, and detailedsyllabus.
 I am sure the students choosing MSc Microbiology at REVA University will enjoy the curriculum, teaching and learning environment, the vast infrastructure and the experienced faculties with excellent involvement and guidance.
 We will strive to provide all needed comfort and congenial environment for their studies.
 I wish all students a pleasant stay at REVA and grand success in their career.